 Easy – Moderate

-Did you know you can swing from 5,604 feet above and get amazing sunset views of Mount Wilson, Mount Baldy, and Los Angeles?
-Swing by Mount Lowe trail for your next adventure!
+Did you know you can view the valley from an altitude of 5,604 feet as well as amazing sunset views of Mount Wilson, Mount Baldy, and Los Angeles?
+Visit Mount Lowe peak for your next adventure!

-Mount Lowe Railway Trail via Eaton Saddle is a 3.2 mile, round trip, hike located on the southern fold of the San Gabriel Mountains near Altadena, CA. This easy to moderate level trail features a swing and tunnel.
+Mount Lowe Railway Trail via Eaton Saddle is a 3.2 mile, round trip, hike located on the southern fold of the San Gabriel Mountains near Altadena, CA. This easy to moderate level trail features panoramic views and a tunnel.
 The elevation gain is 383 feet.
 Dogs are allowed on leashes.